-Those who are in and endless cycle of bulking and then cutting, trying to put on mass, and then trying to lose all the fat mass they accumulated during the their somewhat excessive bulking phase (and often losing an abundance of muscle mass as well – ultimately returning to where they started before the commenced bulking to begin with!).
+Those who are in an endless cycle of bulking and then cutting, trying to put on mass, and then trying to lose all the fat mass they accumulated during their somewhat excessive bulking phase (and often losing an abundance of muscle mass as well – ultimately returning to where they started before the commenced bulking to begin with!).

-Then on the other hand, we have those people who want to put on mass, but are so scared of putting on fat that they don’t eat enough calories to actually increase in size, and subsequently never end up getting anywhere (unless of course staying weak and skinny is getting somewhere?)
+Then, on the other hand, we have those people who want to put on mass, but are so scared of putting on fat that they don’t eat enough calories to actually increase in size, and subsequently never end up getting anywhere (unless of course staying weak and skinny is getting somewhere?)

-These are two extremely common scenarios that i see on an almost daily basis.
-This is somewhat frustrating, because while they are indeed common, they are also avoidable.
+These are two extremely common scenarios that I see on an almost daily basis.
+This is somewhat frustrating because while they are indeed common, they are also avoidable.

 Despite what most people tend to believe, you can certainly build muscle mass without also accumulating fat mass, all it takes is some simple tweaks to your diet.